 Beneath these controls are also your transposition buttons.
 This allows you to shift the octaves of the piano either up or down if you so desire.

-And before moving onto the next portion of our review, we thought you may be interested in viewing some of the best-selling pianos (for comparison purposes) currently available on Amazon:
+And before moving onto the next portion of our review, we thought you may be interested in viewing some of the best-selling pianos (for comparison purposes) currently available online:

 Lots and Lots of Options